What is Family Math?

 Engaging Families to Promote Young Children’s Math Learning and Mastery Motivation

-Family Engagement in Early Math utilizes the infrastructure of our classroom-based mathematics intervention targeting young children, Games for Young Mathematicians, as the foundation for the classroom component of this project’s intervention.
-The at-home mathematics learning activities we create will be designed to complement, and build on, the concepts covered in the YM classroom games.
+YM’s Family Math program has designed, developed, tested, and disseminated a series of complementary classroom- and home-based mathematical learning activities that promote young children’s mathematical thinking and mastery motivation, with a focus on children from low-income families.
+We utilized the infrastructure of our classroom-based mathematics intervention targeting young children, Games for Young Mathematicians, as the foundation for the classroom component of this project’s intervention.
+The at-home mathematics learning activities we have created are designed to complement, and build on, the concepts covered in the YM classroom games.
+Another important part of our program is to promote positive attitudes toward math learning.

-Check out this handout: 5 Ways That Playing Games Helps Children Learn Math
+- 5 Reasons Why Playing Games Helps Children Learn Math (English and Spanish)

 What’s Playing (with Parents) Got to do with Children’s Math Learning?